flipbyte/redux-datatable/README.md

 -   Built in windowing to handle large dataset with thousands of rows
 -   Customizable limiter options
 -   Customizable toolbar with the ability to add custom renderers
--   Completely configurable headers, filters, toolbar and pagination with options to enable/disable them individual
+-   Easily configurable layout
 -   Custom row level actions
 -   Thunks to handle custom mass or row actions externally.
 -   Compatible with normalizr to handle externally managed states
--   Easily stylable with styled-components.
+-   Easily styleable with styled-components and/or external css.
 -   Show or hide columns dynamically using the Columns item in the toolbar.